Iceland

 Local authorities shall be consulted, insofar as possible, in due time and in an appropriate way in the planning and decision-making processes for all matters which concern them directly.

-The new Local Government Act fully addressed this issue, since Article 2, para.
-4, establishes that “No matters specifically concerned with the interest of a municipality may be resolved without consultation with the municipal council”.
-Article 98.3 provides that “At all times when issuing government edicts on the basis of this Act, the Minister shall consult the Association of Local Authorities in Iceland regarding their contents”.
-Actually, the association has been involved in the process of writing the new local government act.
-145. Chapter XIII of the Act is dedicated to “communication and consultation between central government and the municipalities”.
-According to Article 128, “The Government shall ensure formal and regular collaboration with the municipalities regarding important issues of governance relating to the position and responsibilities of the municipalities.
-Formal collaboration shall take place regarding, amongst other things, the presentation of draft legislation with a bearing on the municipalities and on the control of public finances, the division of responsibility between central government and the municipalities and other important issues with a bearing on the interests or finances of the municipalities”.
+Chapter XIII of the Act is dedicated to “relations and consultation between the central government and the municipalities”.
+According to Article 128, para.
+1, “The Government shall ensure formal and regular collaboration with the municipalities regarding important issues of governance relating to the position and responsibilities of the municipalities.
+Formal collaboration shall take place regarding, amongst other things, the presentation of draft legislation with a bearing on the municipalities and the control of public finances, the division of responsibility between the central government and the municipalities, and other important issues with a bearing on the interests or finances of the municipalities”.

-Two main collaborative bodies have been established: a State and Municipal Collaborative Council and a State and Municipal Collaborative Committee.
-The first, that shall meet at least once each year, is integrated by the Minister responsible for local government and the chairman of the Association of Local Authorities in Iceland.
-Other Ministers shall attend meetings of the collaborative council as the occasion arises at any given time.
-The latter is composed by the permanent under-secretaries of the Ministry responsible for local government and by three representatives nominated by the committee of the Association of Local Authorities in Iceland.
+Two main bodies have been established by Article 128: a Consultation Committee of State and Municipalities (para.
+2) and a Collaborative Committee of State and Municipalities (para.
+3).
+The first, which shall meet at least once each year, is integrated by the Minister of Infrastructure and the Chairman of the Association of Local Authorities.
+Other Ministers shall attend meetings of the Consultation Committee as the occasion arises at any given time.
+The Collaborative Committee is composed of the permanent undersecretaries of the Ministry of Infrastructure and three representatives nominated by the committee of the Association of Local Authorities.
 If necessary, the collaborative committee may decide to summon representatives from more ministries.
-The collaborative committee shall function under the auspices of the collaborative council, and be the forum for regular discussion and communication between the state and the municipalities.
-The collaboration agreement between the Association of Local Authorities and the Government establishes structures for the consultation and collaboration procedures between the association and the ministries.
-There is at least one annual consultation meeting with the Minister of Finance and the Minister of the Interior, and other ministers if relevant.
-Two standing subcommittees have been set up by the new collaboration agreement, with representatives from the association and the mentioned ministries.
-One deals with financial affairs and the other with labour market affairs.
-These committees collect data on development in their respective spheres and present them at the annual ministerial meetings.
-Parallel to these structures, informal contacts between the association and the State institutions play an important role in the collaboration procedure.1
+The collaborative committee shall function under the auspices of the consultation committee and be the forum for regular discussion and communication between the state and the municipalities.
+The collaboration agreement (para.
+4) between the Association of Local Authorities and the Government establishes structures for the consultation and collaboration procedures between the association and the ministries.

 Article 5